memgraph/kubernetes-operator/docs/installation.md

 --from-literal=MEMGRAPH_ORGANIZATION_NAME="<YOUR_ORGANIZATION_NAME>"
 ```

-Start Memgraph HA cluster with `envsubst < config/samples/memgraph_v1_ha.yaml | kubectl apply -f -`.
-(The `envsubst command` is a part of the `gettext` package.)
+Start Memgraph HA cluster with `kubectl apply -f config/samples/memgraph_v1_ha.yaml`.
-Instead of using `envsubst` command, you can directly set environment variables in `config/samples/memgraph_v1_ha.yaml`.

-After approx. 60s, you should be able to see instances in the output of `kubectl get pods -A`:
+After approx. 60s, you should be able to see instances in the output of `kubectl get pods -A`.

 You can now find URL of any coordinator instances by running e.g `minikube service list` and connect to see the state of the cluster by running